mazekine/nekoton-kotlin/README.md

 # Nekoton Kotlin

-Kotlin bindings for [Nekoton](https://github.com/broxus/nekoton) - Broxus SDK with TIP3 wallets support.
+Kotlin bindings for [Nekoton](https://github.com/broxus/nekoton) – a universal TVM library covering TON, Everscale, Venom, and any Tycho‑based networks, with TIP3 wallet support.

-This library provides comprehensive Kotlin bindings that mimic the structure and functionality of [nekoton-python](https://github.com/broxus/nekoton-python), enabling developers to interact with the TON/Everscale blockchain using modern Kotlin features and **native Rust performance**.
+This library provides comprehensive Kotlin bindings that mimic the structure and functionality of [nekoton-python](https://github.com/broxus/nekoton-python), enabling developers to interact with TVM blockchains using modern Kotlin features and **native Rust performance**.

 ## Features